 - Utilities demolition, June 2021 to July 2021 and installation, July 2022 to October 2022.

-The entire project is expected to be completed over a 2-year period and construction is anticipated to be finished in 2022.
+The project is expected to be completed over a 2-year period and construction is anticipated to be finished in late 2022.

 CPA with the assistance of the State of Connecticut’s Department of Administrative Services (DAS) is managing the project.
 CPA has engaged AECOM to act as Construction Administrator to provide Owner’s Representative services in support of the project and consistent with the work and schedule identified in the Harbor Development Agreement (HDA).

 - Construction Duration: February 2020 – October 2022